MS Wanganella: Message in a bottle

 On 11 September 1935, a message in a bottle was put in the ocean, reading:Thrown overboard by Mr & Mrs Robert Hare and son Billy 11/9/35 en route Syd/Auck.
 Will finder please communicate with above at Ballarat, Vict – Aust, The City Beautiful, Largest inland city of the commonwealth.

 This was discovered at Fraser Island, Queensland, some 20 years later, but the message was forgotten until 2018 when the finder sought to research the senders of the message, including the Captain of the ship (Captain R Darrock), and a named witness (W Elsden-Dew).
 The message had been written on a menu card for an evening meal.
 The menu, dated Tuesday, 10 September 1935 was one day old when it was adorned with a handwritten note, placed into the cork-topped bottle, and thrown into the ocean.
 Of note, Mr Robert Hare was Manager of the Huddart Parker Line of which Wanganella was a part, and his son William (Billy) became a leading radiologist and Professor of Radiology at the University of Melbourne.

 Hospital ship

 During World War II, Wanganella was converted to serve as an Australian Hospital Ship (AHS).
-Between 19 May 1941 and 1946, AHS Wanganella carried wounded and sick evacuees from the Middle East, New Guinea, Solomon Islands, Borneo and the South Pacific, travelling over 251011 nmi and transporting 13,385 wounded.
+Between 19 May 1941 and 1946, AHS Wanganella carried wounded and sick evacuees from the Middle East, Italy, India, New Guinea, Solomon Islands, Bougainville, Morotai, Borneo and the South Pacific, travelling over 251011 nmi and transporting 13,385 wounded.

 A recently-liberated soldier from Batu Lintang camp, Kuching, Sarawak wrote of her: